-The Port of Vancouver is proposing to double the size of the Deltaport shipping terminal in the heart of the Fraser estuary, putting further stress on an estuary that has already lost more than 70% of its floodplain habitat, as well as other habitat components and functions.
+The Port of Vancouver is proposing to double the size of the Deltaport shipping terminal in the heart of the Fraser estuary, putting further stress on an estuary that has already lost more than 70% of its floodplain habitat, other habitat components and functions.
 Deltaport is already a significant presence in the Fraser estuary.
-A one-kilometre causeway across the estuary first connects to a 210-acre shipping terminal and then connects to the largest coal terminal in North America.
+A four-kilometre causeway across the estuary first connects to a 210-acre shipping terminal and then connects to the largest coal terminal in North America.

 The Fraser Estuary is of global importance

 As a nursery and feeding ground, the estuary connects a foodweb linking fish, birds and marine mammals across thousands of kilometres of the North Pacific Ocean.
 It is the rearing grounds for Canada’s largest runs of Pacific salmon.
-For birds, the estuary is of globally significance and serves as a crucial stopover on migration routes stretching from South America to the high Arctic.
+For birds, the estuary is globally significant and serves as a crucial stopover on migration routes stretching from South America to the high Arctic.
 Raincoast is currently working to restore habitat in the Fraser estuary.